Addiction Treatment Connecticut

 The numbers prove that these young adults desperately need adolescent drug rehab.
 Additional statistics from the federal Office of Applied Studies drive it home:

 - Approximately 33,000 (10.9%) of Connecticut teens have used an illicit drug in the past month.
 This includes 26,000 teens (8.9%) who used marijuana, and 13,000 (4.4%) who used an illicit drug other than marijuana.

 - Nearly 21% of Connecticut adolescents (62,000) used alcohol in the past month, and 12 percent (36,000) engaged in binge drinking.

-Without the help of your local Connecticut drug rehab, the addiction problem in your life will only get worse.
 Between 1999 and 2002, for example, heroin addiction drug overdoses killed more than 400 Connecticut residents.
-Don’t let your family grieve the fatal consequences of drug abuse.
-Call American Addiction Centers today at 877-417-6237.
+Without drug rehab, the addiction problem will only get worse.
+Help prevent any more families from grieving the fatal consequences of drug abuse.
+Call American Addiction Centers today at 877-640-1943.

-No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find what you need in your state.
-We also offer many affordable self pay options for addiction treatment in Connecticut.
+No matter your insurance, be it Cigna, Aetna, Humana, Blue Cross / Blue Shield (BCBS), Assurant, Unicare, United Health Care, Anthem, Carefirst, Asuris Northwest Health, Golden Rule, Celtic Insurance, Fortis, Health Net, Kaiser, Vista, Shelter, Wellpoint, Tri Care, Accordia or even Medicare, and state insurance — we can help you find the appropriate treatment option for you.
+We also offer many affordable self pay options for addiction treatment.